deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 As planned, Legsy stooped, then launched himself off the ground in the highest explosive jump he could manage, achieving his own impressive body height at apex and landing neatly on Adam's raised hands, which the younger man had thrust above his head.

 Even Cavendish seemed taken aback.
-"I…see you two have experience with low gravity."
+"I...see you two have experience with low gravity."

 "Yyyep."
 Adam shifted his right hand so that he was holding Legsy aloft one-handed, and dropped his left hand casually to his side.